tomcl/HowToUseGitTJWC/README.md

 |Eddie local master | _E_ --> _C_ --> _B_ --> _A_ |

 David now cannot Push, because that would lead to an origin Commit history with two HEADs, _D_ and _E_.
-The (usual) solution is to reconcile the changes from _D_ and _E_ in a **Merge** operation, and Push the result.
+The (usual) solution is to reconcile the changes from _D_ and _E_ in a **Merge** operation, and **Push** the result.
 This is all done by David, locally, as follows:

 * Commit _D_ (already done by David locally)
-* Fetch central (David's local copy is now aware of Eddie's _E_ Commit).
-NB Fetch is normally done automatically by Pull.
+* Fetch origin (David's local copy is now aware of Eddie's _E_ Commit).
+NB Fetch is normally done automatically by **Pull**.
-* Pull central.
+* Pull origin.
 This merges _E_ with _D_ in David's local working tree - resolving collisions as necessary - also creating a new Commit _F_ in David's commit tree.
 * David tests _F_ (using his working tree files, equal to _F_) to check it still works.
-* David Pushes.
+* David Pushes to origin.
 Both _E_ and _F_ will be pushed to the central repository creating a diamond-shaped commit history with HEAD _F_ as below.
 The commit _F_ is allowed because _F_ is a single common HEAD to the master branch.
 Note that in Git, because of merges, a commit such as _F_ can have more than one parent, in this case _D_ and _E_.

 <p align="center">
 <img src="gw2.jpg"> </img>